tensorflow/community/rfcs/20180726-tf-data-windowing-reducers.md

 #### Example 2: Padded Batch of Dense Tensors

-Our final tf.data reducer example illustrates how to use it for padded batching a dataset of dense tensors.
+Our next tf.data reducer example illustrates how to use a reducer to create a padded batch from a dataset of dense tensors.

 ```python
 def padded_batch_dense(dataset, padded_shape, padding_value):